The significance of the bread from heaven

 Physically speaking, they did eat manna for forty years, but spiritually speaking, they did live by divine instructions and directives which came from the mouth of God forty years “… Until they came unto the borders of the land of Canaan.”
 THIS MANNA can be said to be an embodiment of laws, commandments, statutes, and ordinances which God instructed them with, for by it it was gathered, and by it, it was eaten.
 The word is what we live for.

 Following divine command and instructions is imperative to our success in life and ministry.
 The word of God has no adverse effect when taken as it is.
 It is able to keep and sustain us for the period it is meant to.

 The children of Israel, upon seeing the seed-like food all over their camp and was ready to gather, asked, “What is it?”
 They called it manna “for they wist not what it was”

-At some point they became over familiar and tired of the food and began to murmur again against God and Moses for flesh to eat.
+At some point, they became over-familiar and tired of the food and began to murmur again against God and Moses for flesh to eat.
 They said, “our soul loatheth this light bread”.
 It is dangerous to call the word of God a light thing.
-Though simple, yet it is weighty.
-God sent fiery serpents that bit many of them and much people of the children of Israel died for calling the bread from heaven ‘light’.
+Though simple, it is weighty.
+God sent fiery serpents that bit many of them and many people of the children of Israel died for calling the bread from heaven ‘light’.
 Because they mixed not faith to discover how rich and nourishing this heavenly food is, they became tired of it.
-The word of God could taste like honey today, and tomorrow like grape fruit.
+The word of God could taste like honey today, and tomorrow like grapefruit.
 If we believe, it shall be so for us.